UCLA-CS130/TEAM-TSC/content1/server_feature.md

 <br><br>
 ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -----
 ## Keep-alive Connection
+   Keep the connection alive as long as the client use keep-alive scheme.
 <br><br>
 ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- ----- -----
 ## A Cache Proxy